zjunlp/InstructCell/README.md

 - CUDA 11.7 and above are recommended

 We provide a simple example for quick reference.
 This demonstrates a basic **cell type annotation** workflow.
-For more detailed explanations and additional examples, please refer to the Jupyter notebook.

 Make sure to specify the paths for `H5AD_PATH` and `GENE_VOCAB_PATH` appropriately:
 - `H5AD_PATH`: Path to your `.h5ad` single-cell data file (e.g., `H5AD_PATH = "path/to/your/data.h5ad"`).